 - Take a red pen and draw little circles up and down your arm.
 When the judge arrives, tell him you helped the guy next to you set up his project and now you have this weird rash on your arm.

-- When little Johnny isn’t looking, mix pepper into his volcano experiments so when it blows, all the judges go into sneezing fits.
+- When your competitor isn’t looking, mix pepper into his volcano experiments so when it blows, all the judges go into sneezing fits.

-- When the judge is grading your competitors project, loudly tap your pencil to the tune of Jeopardy.
+- When the judge is grading your competitors project, loudly tap your pencil while whistling the Jeopardy tune.

 - When the judge starts grading your project, whisper in his ear – “I know what you did last summer.”

-- When the judge asks questions, answer all of them using a British accent.
+- When the judge asks questions, answer all of them using a British accent while twisting an imaginary mustache.

 - Instead of writing your notes in a notebook, cut letters of various colors and sizes from magazines and paste them to a board like a ransom note.
 Stare menacingly at the judge when he arrives to grade your project.

-- Wear your first place ribbon to school the next day and talk lots of smack to the losers.
+- And don’t forget, wear your first place ribbon to school the next day and talk lots of smack to the losers.